chersbobers/ToolyBot-ESR/README.md

-# project getting archived
+# project getting remade
-hello im not working on this toolybot im working on toolybot 2 or booly you can still use this one but no bugs or features are being fixed/added. [setup guide](setup.md)
+this is no longer the main tooly and soon will get replaced by a new booly-esr repo or release use this if you don't want new features  [setup guide](setup.md)

+Booly is the new tooly fork and old stable version that just work and I stripped out bloat, booly = tooly they are the same booly is just the new one. https://github.com/chersbobers/booly